GenericMappingTools/gmt/doc/rst/source/grd2kml.rst

 Description
 -----------

-**grd2kml** reads a large 2-D grid file and makes a quadtree set of PNG images and KML wrappers for Google Earth.
+**grd2kml** reads a 2-D grid file and makes a *quadtree* of PNG images and KML wrappers for Google Earth using the selected tile size [256x256 pixels].
+We downsample the grid depending on the viewing level in the quadtree using a Gaussian filter, but other filters can be selected as well.
-Optionally, illumination may be added by providing a grid file with intensities in the (-1,+1) range or by instructions to derive intensities from the input data grid (see **-I**).
-Values outside this intensity range will be clipped.
-Such intensity files can be created from the grid using :doc:`grdgradient` and, optionally, modified by :doc:`grdmath` or :doc:`grdhisteq`.
-Colors are specified via a color palette lookup table.
+Optionally, illumination may be added by providing a grid file with intensities in the (-1,+1) range or by giving instructions to derive intensities from the input data grid automatically (see **-I**).
+Values outside the (-1,+1) intensity range will be clipped.
+Map colors are specified via a color palette lookup table.

 Required Arguments